 Smart marketers use blogging to generate leads.
 But, they don’t just create blog posts.
 They embed interactive content into those posts.
 That’s the reason why blogging and case studies that communicate with potential customers are the best content marketing tactics for acquiring leads and increasing revenue.

-If you’re ready to improve user engagement with interactive content, then you need a tool that will enable you to create them.
+If you’re ready to improve user engagement with interactive types of content, then you need a tool that will enable you to create them.

 ThingLink is an application that allows you to create a specific type of interactive content: clickable images.
-This is much more than putting a link in a picture, but putting multiple links, images and more interactive elements in it.
+This is much more than putting a link in a picture, the app developers went further by having an app that puts multiple links, images and more interactive elements in it.

 Here’s an example of an image that VerticalResponse created using ThingLink: